DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/tags.md

 slowly_dying:
     type: task
     script:
-    - Narrate "You think you're so special with <player.health> health left?!"
+    - narrate "You think you're so special with <player.health> health left?!"
     - hurt <player> <util.random.decimal[0].to[<player.health.div[2]>]>
-    - Narrate "Hah!
+    - narrate "Hah!
 Take that, <player.name>!
 Now you only have <player.health> health left!"
 ```

 Every time this sample script runs, the player will lose a random amount up to half of their health, usually less.
 It will also tell them what their health was before and after the damage is applied.